Kartaverse/PT-Data-Nodes-Docs/README.md

 The "ptBatchStitcher" node sends a .pts project file to PTGui Pro for batch stitching via the command line.
 This allows you to embed an external stitching task inside a Fusion node graph.

+The "ptCSV" node allows you to extract data from a PTGui file and format it as a CSV (comma separated value) based spreadsheet.

 ## Known Issues

 ### Texture2D Node